dlncst/sql-data-warehouse-project/README.md

 The repository provides a detailed walkthrough of the entire process, from the initial data ingestion to the generation of actionable insights.
 As a portfolio project, it not only demonstrates technical proficiency but also aligns with industry standards in data warehousing and analytics.​

 ## Repository Structure:
-datasets/: Contains the raw CSV files used for data ingestion.​
+**datasets/:** Contains the raw CSV files used for data ingestion.​
-scripts/: Includes SQL scripts for creating tables, performing Extract, Transform, Load (ETL) processes, and implementing data transformations across the Bronze, Silver, and Gold layers.​
+**scripts/:** Includes SQL scripts for creating tables, performing Extract, Transform, Load (ETL) processes, and implementing data transformations across the Bronze, Silver, and Gold layers.​
-tests/: Houses test cases to validate data integrity and the accuracy of transformations, ensuring that each stage of the data pipeline functions as intended.​
+**tests/:** Houses test cases to validate data integrity and the accuracy of transformations, ensuring that each stage of the data pipeline functions as intended.​
-LICENSE: Specifies the MIT license under which the project is distributed, allowing for open use and modification.​
+**LICENSE:** Specifies the MIT license under which the project is distributed, allowing for open use and modification.​
-README.md: Offers an overview of the project, detailing its purpose, architecture, and instructions for replication or further development.​
+**README.md:** contains project and section insights, overview, its purpose, architecture, and instructions for replication or further development.​

 ## Key Highlights: